cs3157-borowski/recitations/recitation_2/bit_operators.md

 - How the vacated bits get filled depends on what we're dealing with:
   - Right-shifting unsigned numbers fills vacated bits on the left with 0s
-  - Right shifting signed numbers produces results that vary depending on the machine and compiler, but on most modern computers, doing so will **sign extend** the number, i.e. the value of the MSB (the sign) will be used to pad the vacated bits (See [StackOverflow](https://stackoverflow.com/questions/15729765/sign-extension-with-bitwise-shift-operation))
+  - Right-shifting signed numbers produces results that vary depending on the machine and compiler, but on most modern computers, doing so will **sign extend** the number, i.e. the value of the MSB (the sign) will be used to pad the vacated bits (See [StackOverflow](https://stackoverflow.com/questions/15729765/sign-extension-with-bitwise-shift-operation))
 - The displaced bits on the right are discarded